 The Doginburgh Inventory: How It Works

 Researchers drew inspiration from the Edinburgh Handedness Inventory, a standard questionnaire used to assess human handedness, and adapted it for dogs.
-The result is the Doginburgh Inventory: a four-test protocol combining two manipulation tests and two locomotion tests, giving a more accurate composite picture than any single measure could provide.
-All four tests are designed to be replicable at home.
+The result is the Doginburgh Inventory: a 4-test protocol combining 2 manipulation tests and 2 locomotion tests, giving a more accurate composite picture than any single measure provides.
+All 4 tests are designed to be replicable at home.

 Manipulation Tests

-- Kong Toy Test: A Kong toy is filled with treats and placed on the floor.
+- Kong Toy Test: Fill a Kong toy with treats and place it on the floor.
 Researchers record which paw the dog uses to hold the toy steady while working to get the treats out.

-- Food-Reaching Test: A treat is slid just out of reach under a low piece of furniture.
-The paw the dog extends to retrieve it is recorded.
+- Food-Reaching Test: Slide a treat out of reach under a low piece of furniture.
+Record the paw the dog extends to retrieve it.

 Locomotion Tests